unional/color-map/README.md

 Color map generator with no dependency.

-It is small (12k not minified) compare to other libraries.
+It is tiny (<13k not minified) compare to other libraries.

 ## `createColors(from, to, shades, alpha?)`